 Add your MCT Oil just a few drops at a time (or a very thin drizzle) at first to make sure you’re getting enough air into the mixture.
 Add the oil very, very slowly.
 You should notice that the concoction starts to stiffen as the designs created by the whirring mixer begin to stay longer and longer.
 You can add the oil a bit faster as this concoction stiffens.

 Note on MCT Oils: We use a Medium Chain Triglyceride oil because it is anti-inflammatory and because our fat cells reject it.
 MCT oils give us extra energy and must be burned off like carbs.
 You can read more about them here: MCT Oils (Medium Chain Triglycerides).
-And please note that you can get the best at the best price from Simply the Best.
-I personally helped them get a version that is extracted entirely from Coconut Oil, because Palm Oil is not harvested sustainably, which is destroying the habitats of many endangered species.
-And we always suggest purchasing from Simply the Best because 1. they treat their customers very special, and 2. they are a non-profit, and what they have left over after paying their bills goes to charities (like animal rescue shelters and even to our charity).
+And please! get a version that is extracted entirely from Coconut Oil, because Palm Oil is not harvested sustainably, which is destroying the habitats of many endangered species.

 Now you have a thick yolk colored substance in the mixing bowl, and you have the second part (without the konjac flour) in another bowl.
 It’s time to add the konjac flour to the second part.

 Once added, you want to thoroughly blend with your hand/immersion blender.
 And I mean thoroughly.
 Konjac flour will clump.

 Once blended nicely, you will slowly add it to your concoction in the mixer, mixing thoroughly, using a spatula to make sure everything on the bottom of your mixing bowl gets into the mixture.